2017-18 Undergraduate and Graduate Catalogs

 FIN 281.
 Fundamentals of Energy.
 3 Hours.

 An introductory course in energy fundamentals, which will include an overview of various energy sources, energy terms and definitions, and calculations related to energy.
 Energy economics and management are emphasized.
 Energy calculations, such as unit cost for petroleum and unit cost for electricity will be taught.
+Prerequisite: Students must complete MATH 103 or higher Corequisite: enroll in either GEOL 101 or 105 at the same time as this course.

 FIN 299.
 Special Topics in Finance.
 2-3 Hour.